qpsolvers/qpbenchmark/README.md

     - **Primal residual:** maximum error on equality and inequality constraints at the returned solution.
     - **Dual residual:** maximum error on the dual feasibility condition at the returned solution.
     - **Duality gap:** value of the duality gap at the returned solution.
-- **Cost error:** difference between the solution cost and the known optimal cost.

 ### Shifted geometric mean